-To improve the affordable-quality-of-life in Sonoma County, we need more permissive land-use policies and predictable real estate To improve the anotable quality of the instantial contriptive freed more per impact and use pointes and processes.
-We have sanifed up our whole affordable home-building industry in red tape in America, and it is stranging our economy... and that is definitely true in California & Sonoma Courty.
-The angle bigget reason why land-use rules are too restrictive is that the estimation against damper less high among certain influential local groups.
-They under standably believe that more permissive rules while affordable is investigated and the standard of th of vision, communication, and leadership.
-We must help people realize the possibilities through a smart, orging campaign.
-Part and parcel of improving an affordable (pullity-of-life is modifying overly restrictive occupational-licensing rules.
-We make it to o hard to start a business.
-Like the dearth of affordable housing, this happens everywhere and needs to be a foundational part of Shorma County's overall program realignment.
+To improve the affordable quality of-life in Sonoma County, we need more permissive land-use policies and predictable real estate development processes.
+We have snarled up our whole affordable home-building industry in red tape in America, and it is strangling our economy.... and that is definitely true in California & Sonoma County.
+The single biggest reason why land-use rules are too restrictive is that the sentiment against change is high among certain influential local groups.
+They understandably believe that more permissive rules will hacten change.
+While true, change is inevitable.
+It should be possible to help people recognize that, when change comes, it will fund quality-of-life improvements - new amenities, new parks, new arts facilities and so on - that will benefit everyone.
+If properly structured, more permissive charge offers greater predictability & control than the slower, more unbalanced growth that is happening now.
+It is a criss of vision, communication, and leadership.
+We must help people realize the possibilities through a smart, ongoing campaign.
+Part and or vision, communication, and leadership.
+We must nep people realize the possibilities through a smart, ongoing campaign.
+Part and parted of improving an affordable quality-of-life is modifying overly restrictive occupational.
+Ilerang rules, We mist to hard to start a business.
+Like the dearth of affordable housing, this happens everywhere and needs to be a foundational part of Sonoma County's overall program realignment.
 It is a challenge that we must embrace now and going forward.
-Get informed: so-called shart growth policies have been advocated as a means of avoiding sprawl for more than 50 years, enough time for the policies to have demonstrated their purported advantages.
-The evidence, at least on the housing ford, is that the cost-containment daims have not materialized.
+Get informed: So-called smart growth policies have been advocated as a means of avoiding sprawl for more than 50 years, enough time for the policies to have demonstrated their purported advantages.
+The evidence, at least on the housing front, is that the cost-containment claims have not materialized.
 Instead, many urban areas are finding themselves with home prices that make ownership and rental of housing increasingly unaffordable.
-Developers who build areas are include themselves with home prices that make ownership and retrain of housing increasing unarrotable.
-Developers who built affordable housing face all to flundles complex subsidy programs, expensive labor and materials, onerous local land use regulations, and, of course, community opposition.
-Neighboring residents often worry that low-cost housing will be ugly and comprised of hulking, boxy structures with cheap-looking facedes.
-But while affordable housing developers do have tight budget constraints, there are strategies that allow them to build apartments that are visually appealing and offer confort and conversione to their residents while meeting all the essential requirements of safe, healthy housing.
+Developers who build affordable housing face a lot of hurdles: complex subsidy programs, expensive labor and materials, onerous local land use regulations, and, of course, community opposition.
+Neighboring residents often worny that low-cost housing will be ugly and comprised of hulking, boxy structures with cheap-looking facades.
+But while affordable housing developers do have tight budget constraints, there are strategies that allow them to build apartments that are visually appealing and offer confort and convenience to their residents while meeting all the essential requirements of safe, healthy housing.
 It is time for a more informed, realistic approach.

 Its TOO EXPENSIVE!
 A rent freeze wouldn't work.
-You need to roll back rents to a reasonable amount per squarefoot.
+You need to roll back rents to a reasonable amount per square foot.

-Increase density in urban core, convert underutilized commercial buildings to residential (including SR mall), reconnect downtown SR to RR square, accept that change is upon us We need better public transport in the west county, small busses, vans.
+increase density in urban core, convert underutilized commercial buildings to residential (including SR mall), reconnect downtown SR to RR square, accept that change is upon us We need better public transport in the west county, small busses, vans.

 Focus on job pay.

 The permit process and regulations need to be less costly and streamlined.
-It now takes at least one year and tremendous persistence to build anything.
+It now takes at least one year and tremendous perdistance to build anything.
 This eliminates much affordable housing for younger families.
-They cannot afford to live in our area of West Courty, consequently, the schools and community in general suffer.
-The schools are all going to close, the aged volunteer fire fighters won't be able to stop the next meyers grade fire from destroying ou beautiful coast, the hotels and restaurants and groceries will close because no one will work them, the future of west county smells like wealth and centrum silver.
+They carnot afford to live in our area of West County, consequently, the schools and community in general suffer.

+The schools are all going to close, the aged volunteer fire fighters won't be able to stop the next meyers grade fire from destroying our beautiful coast, the hotels and restaurants and groceries will close because no one will work them, the future of west county smells like wealth and centrum silver.
 Let's fix that.